A paradox from randomization-based causal inference: Discussion

+First, the FRT is usually less powerful than Neyman's test, even for the simplest case with constant causal effect.
+Practitioners should keep in mind that the FRT may miss important treatment factors.
+Our examples in Section \ref{sec::examples} and the empirical evidence in \citet{dasgupta::2012} have confirmed our theoretical results.

+Second, in the presence of treatment effect heterogeneity, the FRT may not be a valid test for the null hypothesis of zero average causal effect.
+Therefore, practitioners, especially those who are interested in social sciences, should always be aware of this potential danger of using the FRT, if the observed data show substantive heterogeneity in treatment and control groups.
+Furthermore, as \citet{cox::1958latin} pointed out, in the presence of treatment effect heterogeneity, focusing only on the average causal effect is often not adequate, and detecting and explaining such heterogeneity may be more helpful.
+Treatment effect variation is another important issue beyond the current scope of our paper. \citet{ding::2015jrssb} investigate this problem under the randomization framework.

-Although we have shown that the FRT is less powerful in many realistic cases, we are not concluding that Neymanian inference trumps Fisherian inference for randomized experiments.
-First, all our comparison is based on asymptotics under regularity conditions, and the conclusion may not be true with small sample sizes or ``irregular'' potential outcomes.
+Third, although we have shown that the FRT is less powerful in many realistic cases, we do not conclude that Neymanian inference trumps Fisherian inference.
+All our comparisons are based on asymptotics under regularity conditions, and the conclusion may not be true with small sample sizes or ``irregular'' potential outcomes.
 Therefore, Fisherian inference is still useful for small sample problems and exact inference.
-Second, our discussion is restricted to the tests that use the difference-in-means statistics.
-However, the FRT can use any statistic that can capture deviations from the sharp null.
-For example, when Neyman's null holds with $N_1\neq N_0$ and $S_1^2\neq S_0^2$, Section \ref{sec::compare} concluded that the FRT has no power against the null using $\widehat{\tau}(\bm{T}, \bm{Y}^{obs})$ as the test statistic, even though $S_1^2\neq S_0^2$ implies nonzero individual causal effects.
-And surprisingly, the FRT is even less powerful than Neyman's ``conservative'' test, where the latter has a power smaller than the significance level.
-However, if we use the variance ratio $s_1^2/s_0^2$ as the test statistic to capture treatment effect heterogeneity deviating from the sharp null, the FRT is more powerful than Neyman's test in this circumstance.
-Therefore, we can avoid the paradox by cleverly choosing the test statistic that can capture the deviation from the sharp null.
+In practice, we should always check the discrepancy between the Normal approximation and the exact randomization distribution as in Figure \ref{fg::fisher} before applying our theoretical results to applied problems.